A parent trying to help her child find student loans to cover the remaining cost of school sent us the following email:

 Finding the Best Student Loan for your Child

 Families that elect to go with a private loan will need to shop around.
 This is because each lender has a different formula for determining the interest rates offered.
 Often, the lender advertising the lowest rates will not be the lender that actually offers the lowest interest rate.
 Some lenders may place a bigger emphasis on mom and dad’s income, while others might care more about the students major and college choice.
 One of the easiest ways to shop around is to use a tool like Credible to find the best loan.
-Credible has partnered with many different lenders so that applicants can fill out one application and see the actual rates offered by many lenders.
+Credible has partnered with many different lenders so that applicants can fill out one application and see prequalified rates offered by many lenders.

 - Is borrowing money for this education a good idea?